-JBCC partnered with Moraine Park Technical College (MPTC) for a Study Release program which provided a 12-credit Welding training certificate to PIOC.
+JBCC partnered with MPTC for a Study Release program which provided a 12-credit Welding training certificate to PIOC.

-In support of the mission of the DOC DAI, and individual institutions and centers, CRB's are intended to function as a mechanism for the enhancement of public education and advocacy for issues that are relevant to the operations of adult correctional institutions and centers in Wisconsin.
+In support of the mission of the DOC, DAI, and individual institutions and centers, CRBs are intended to function as a mechanism for the enhancement of public education and advocacy for issues that are relevant to the operations of adult correctional institutions and centers in Wisconsin.
 The DAI facilities included in the structure of the CRB are DCI, JBCC and WCI.
-The CRB typically meets three times a calendar year.
+The CRB typically meets three times per calendar year.
 Members of the community are invited to attend.

-JBCC has 11 volunteers that currently meet with persons in our care.
-JBCC recognizes and values the volunteer contributions and their time and talent in working with the persons in our care.
+JBCC has 11 volunteers that currently meet with PIOC.
+JBCC recognizes and values the volunteer contributions and their time and talent in working with the PIOC.